Overview

 Maloja group (with LAP) | Maloja endstation | SwissFEL Athos | Ultrafast and non-linear X-ray sciences, single-shot imaging, time-resolved spectroscopy.
 Applications in atomic, molecular, and optical physics as well as chemical sciences. |

-The Operando Spectroscopy group is matrixed from the Energy and Environment Division (ENE) of PSI for the operation of the SuperXAS beamline.
+The Operando Spectroscopy group is matrixed from the PSI Center for Energy and Environmental Sciences (CEE) for the operation of the SuperXAS beamline.
 The Maloja group is currently part of the Athos project in LAP and closely affiliated with LSF.